rich-bit/rich-nvr/README.md

-# rich-nvr
+# Network Video Recorder (rich-nvr)
-This is a do-it-yourself (DIY), under-construction, network video recorder suitable for home surveillance.
+This is a network video recorder suitable for home surveillance or for recording with many cameras optionally triggered via motion.
 Built with fantastic open-source software including **FFmpeg**, **SDL2**, **Dear ImGui**, **GStreamer**, **LIVE555**, **OpenCV**, **cpp-httplib** and **nlohmann/json**.

 ## Documentation